Morgan-Leon/yanivefraim.github.io/_posts/2015-05-21-be-ready-for-angular2-today-part1.markdown

 >Another important point: a lot of new projects do not use Angular because of the fear of the new Angular 2 (or, "why should I start a new project using Angular 1.x when soon I'll have to go through a paintfull migration path?")

-So, I'll get streight to the point: what do we need to do today in order to make the migration to Angular 2 easier?
+So, what do we need to do today in order to make the migration to Angular 2 easier?
-I summed it up to there steps, from the most important and complicated to the easiest:
+I summed it up to three steps, from the most important and complicated to the easiest:

 1. Use Component based Architecture
 2. Write Angular 1.x in ES6/Typescript
 3. Use the "new router"

+In this post I will be focusing on the first bullet, "Use Component based Architecture".
-##1.
-Use Component based Architecture
+# Using Component based Architecture
 This is the most important part, and the hardest one.
 Angular 2.x, similar to React, is based on components.
 It uses component structure hierarchy (TODO: add link here).
 Angular 1.x does not work that way.
 The easiest way to understand this is through an example.
 I will use the [phonecat demo](https://docs.angularjs.org/tutorial) as an example.
 Take a look at this code: